“What is sin?”

 Here is the patience of the saints: here are they that keep the commandments of God, and the faith of Yahushua [Jesus].
 (Revelation 14:12)

-It is truly a delight and a blessing to be obedient to the Torah of Yahuwah (see: Deuteronomy 28)!
+It is truly a delight and a blessing to be obedient to the Torah of Yahuwah.
+There are many wonderful things that Father has in store for His obedient children (see Deuteronomy 28:1-15)!

-Knowing and keeping the Law [the Torah], is a central and vital key to doing those things that please Father (1John 3:22).
+Knowing and keeping the Law [the Torah], is the central and vital key to doing those things that please Father (1John 3:22).

 As I have said, it is in the Torah where we learn Father’s ‘House Rules’ for His family, and thereby we can learn and understand what sin is — the transgression of the law [Torah].

 - If You Are Not Sure If You Born-Again, see: Good News